 In addition, pacifiers can cause teeth problems when used past the age of two years old though less than if they are finger- or thumb-suckers.
-When parents suck on a pacifier to “clean it,” it can also increase the chance of cavities so keep that in mind.

 In an ideal world, if your baby has a strong need to suck and enjoys having a pacifier, you would teach them to find and replace it on their own.
 Obviously, newborns can’t do this until they can use their hands effectively.
 On average, in my experience, babies aren’t able to maneuver the pacifier on their own well enough until they are 5-8 months old.
 Some children never seem to do it even if they are fully capable.
 I’ve talked to some parents of toddlers who wake up at night and wait for their parents to pop the pacifier back in!